the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Add a filter for the link title and aria-label so they match the button text more closely.
 [TEC-4458]
 * Tweak - Added filters: `tec_events_today_button_label` and `tec_events_view_{view_slug}_today_button_label` to filter the output of the `tec_events_get_today_button_label` function
                          `tec_events_today_button_title` and `tec_events_{view_slug}_view_today_button_title` to filter the link title and aria-label.
 [TEC-4458]
 * Tweak - Speed up the Custom Tables v1 migration process if a browser window is open on the migration UI.
-[TBD]
+[TEC-4517]

 = [6.0.1.1] 2022-09-29 =